pachyderm/docs/content/2.2.x/deploy-manage/manage/backup-restore.md

 - **Suspend all mutation of state by scaling `pachd` and the worker pods down**:

-    !!!
-Attention
+    {{% notice warning %}}
     Before starting, make sure that your context points to the server you want to pause by running `pachctl config get active-context`.
 Find more information on how to [set your context](../../deploy/quickstart/#4-have-pachctl-and-your-cluster-communicate) in our deployment section.
+    {{% /notice %}}

     To pause Pachyderm: